 (4) Hygiene care.
-No student may be denied or subjected to an unreasonable delay in the provision of common hygiene care.
+A student must not be denied or subjected to an unreasonable delay in the provision of common hygiene care.

 (5) Isolation.
-No student may be excluded from his or her regular instructional or service area and isolated within a room or any other form of enclosure, except under the conditions set forth in WAC 392-172A-03130
+A student must not be excluded from his or her regular instructional or service area and isolated within a room or any other form of enclosure, except under the conditions set forth in WAC 392-172A-03130

 (6) Medication.
-No student may be denied or subjected to an unreasonable delay in the provision of medication.
+A student must not be denied or subjected to an unreasonable delay in the provision of medication.

 (7) Noise.
-No student may be forced to listen to noise or sound that the student finds painful.
+A student must not be forced to listen to noise or sound that the student finds painful.

 (8) Noxious sprays.
-No student may be forced to smell or be sprayed in the face with a noxious or potentially harmful substance.
+A student must not be forced to smell or be sprayed in the face with a noxious or potentially harmful substance.

 (9) Physical restraints.
-No student may be physically restrained or immobilized by binding or otherwise attaching the student's limbs together or by binding or otherwise attaching any part of the student's body to an object, except under the conditions set forth in WAC 392-172A-03130
+A student must not be physically restrained or immobilized by binding or otherwise attaching the student's limbs together or by binding or otherwise attaching any part of the student's body to an object, except under the conditions set forth in WAC 392-172A-03130

 (10) Taste treatment.
-No student may be forced to taste or ingest a substance which is not commonly consumed or which is not commonly consumed in its existing form or concentration.
+A student must not be forced to taste or ingest a substance which is not commonly consumed or which is not commonly consumed in its existing form or concentration.

 (11) Water treatment.
-No student's head may be partially or wholly submerged in water or any other liquid.
+A student's head must not be partially or wholly submerged in water or any other liquid.

 and 34 C.F.R.
 Part 300.
 WSR 13-20-034, § 392-172A-03125, filed 9/24/13, effective 10/25/13.
 Statutory Authority: RCW 28A.155.090